French ex-mayor commits suicide hours before Chinese weddings trial

-TOURS, France (Reuters) - A former French mayor committed suicide on Tuesday just hours before he was due to stand trial for his role in a scheme to charge Chinese couples for mock wedding ceremonies in the picturesque Loire Valley city of Tours.
+TOURS, France, April 7 (Reuters) - A former French mayor committed suicide on Tuesday just hours before he was due to stand trial for his role in a scheme to charge Chinese couples for mock wedding ceremonies in the picturesque Loire Valley city of Tours.

 France, the world’s most popular tourist destination, draws thousands of Chinese couples each year who have themselves photographed in wedding outfits in Paris or other romantic settings, such as the chateaus for which the Loire is famous.